mohammad-ali-mohseni/BaseORM/readme.md

 ### description:
-this cli-application notifies shops that budget usage percentage is more than 50% or 100%, also if it exceeds than 100%, the shop goes offline. this solution avoid sending duplicated notifications. handling budget change needs a little efforts!
+This cli-application notifies shops that their budget usage percentage is more than 50% or 100%, also if it exceeds than 100%, the shop goes offline. this solution avoid sending duplicated notifications.
+About handling the budget changes after notification sent, it needs more efforts.
 ### requirements:
 + mysql database v.5.7
 + python 3.6+